datanav/docs/technical/powerofficego-tripletex.rst

    * - streetAddresses.zipCode
      - physicalAddress.postalCode
      - "string"
-   * - vatNumber (Dependant on having NO in mailAddress.countryCode)
+   * - vatNumber (Dependant on having NO in mailAddress.countryCodeDependant on having NO in mailAddress.countryCode)
      - organizationNumber
      - "replace"," ","", "string"]